IN2-Moist/2Take1-Moist-Script/README.md

 ```

-## Moists Weapon Mods
+## Moist’s Weapon Mods

 ```
-Moists Orbital Gun
+Moist’s Orbital Gun
- Better than the impact orbital strike in MoistScript 2.x.x.x Shots are more reliable & all Explosions are Orbital Explosions with Actual Orbital Sound and PTFX
+ Better than the impact orbital strike in Moist Script 2.x.x.x Shots are more reliable & all Explosions are Orbital Explosions with Actual Orbital Sound and PTFX

 Homing Aim
-	Shoot Aditional Homing Missile at target your aiming attack
+	Shoot Additional Homing Missile at target your aiming attack

-Better Vehicle Lockon Missiles <delay modifier>
+Better Vehicle Lock-on Missiles <delay modifier>
-	Shoots additional Lockon Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more
+	Shoots additional Lock-on Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more

-Better Vehicle Lockon Missiles v2 <delay modifier>
+Better Vehicle Lock-on Missiles v2 <delay modifier>
-	Enhanced Version this will Lockon to the driver rather than Vehicle so if they were to eject/bail from vehicle before missile gets their vehicle the Enhanced Missile will lock onto their ped for a nice Bail Fail!
+	Enhanced Version this will Lock-on to the driver rather than Vehicle so if they were to eject/bail from vehicle before missile gets their vehicle the Enhanced Missile will lock onto their ped for a nice Bail Fail!
-	Shoots additional Lockon Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more
+	Shoots additional Lock-on Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more

-Better Vehicle Lockon Missiles v3 <delay modifier> (WIP)
+Better Vehicle Lock-on Missiles v3 <delay modifier> (WIP)
-	Complete Replacement for the vehicle Missiles, like the other Enhanced Version this will Lockon to the driver rather than Vehicle so if they were to eject/bail from vehicle before missile gets their vehicle the Enhanced Missile will lock onto their ped for a nice Bail Fail!
+	Complete Replacement for the vehicle Missiles, like the other Enhanced Version this will Lock-on to the driver rather than Vehicle so if they were to eject/bail from vehicle before missile gets their vehicle the Enhanced Missile will lock onto their ped for a nice Bail Fail!
-	Shoots additional Lockon Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more
+	Shoots additional Lock-on Missiles at locked on target, clears target each after each shot to ensure next shot is fired at the correct target shots should look more legit 500 delay or more

 Missiles from any Vehicle (WIP)
 	Will shoot missiles from any vehicle you are in.

 Vehicle Missiles from my Ass <delay modifier>
-	Shoots additional Lockon Missiles at locked on target, this version Keeps the last Target and shoots missiles locked onto the target even if the target is not visible on screen (its behind you for instance) this will cause your missiles to shoot at any direction.
+	Shoots additional Lock-on Missiles at locked on target, this version Keeps the last Target and shoots missiles locked onto the target even if the target is not visible on screen (its behind you for instance) this will cause your missiles to shoot at any direction.
 Your Vehicle is safe using this as you can not damage your vehicle with them.

-OnFoot Lockon Missiles
+On Foot Lock-on Missiles
 	Shoots an additional Ruiner Missile at the target locked onto via your homing launcher.